 Science communication is not just about explaining things that are difficult to understand, it ́s also about researching both how the scientist discovers, - and it should explore itself as a force in everyone elses world.
 This fiction/science workshop is designed for scientists and researcher willing to develop their storytelling skills, and engage speculatively both with their subject matter, and with themselves.

-The idea of this fiction/science workshop is to bring scientists in a new explorative situation.
-They will meet storytellers and artists to explore what they already know as if it was new to them, discover what it could do to the world if it could, and produce stories, images, texts, perhaps even short films or podcasts streaming their visions out to the world.
+The idea of this fiction/science workshop was to bring scientists in a new explorative situation.
+They met storytellers and artists to explore what they already know as if it was new to them, discovered what it could do to the world if it could, and produced stories, images, texts, perhaps even short films or podcasts streaming their visions out to the world.

 Short or continuous coaching programmes will help them explore allegories and metaphors, build fictional world and characters, put scientist´s minds in new vehicles, - and eventually support the transfer of their research object in a variety of narrative media formats streaming them out to the world.

-Potential participants (Doctoral Students, Scientific Staff, Professors) are asked to apply with a short self-portrait / motivation letter (A4) and a presentation of their research / object of enquiry.
-The deadline for the application is 18th September 2020 and should be directed at info(at)hybrid-plattform.org.
-The workshop will be conducted in German or English, depending on the preference of the group.
+Potential participants (Doctoral Students, Scientific Staff, Professors) were asked to apply with a short self-portrait / motivation letter (A4) and a presentation of their research / object of enquiry.

-After review, the candidates will be invited for a series of three writing workshops.
-The workshops are typicallly lasting 6 hours, they involve pitching and consulting sessions, "rapid proto/typewriting", sketching, role playing, plotting, character design, etc. A narrative object will emerge out of these playful creative sessions to be finally media-formatted and published.
+After review, the candidates had been invited for a series of three writing workshops.
+The workshops were typicallly lasting 6 hours, they involved pitching and consulting sessions, "rapid proto/typewriting", sketching, role playing, plotting, character design, etc. A narrative object emerged out of these playful creative sessions to be finally media-formatted and published.